heygent/embanalysis/thesis/src/02-implementation.md

     embeddings_df: pd.DataFrame = field(repr=False)
 ```

+: Container classes for embeddings samples and their metadata. {#lst:embeddingsample}

 Initially, the storage of each sample was done in a dedicated Parquet file, an efficient
 file format that would have provided easy serialization of Pandas dataframes,